SMTG-Bham/doped/docs/Dev_ToDo.md

 # `doped` Development To-Do List
-## Chemical potential
-- Need to recheck validity of approximations used for extrinsic competing phases (and code for this)(see `full_sub_approach_understanding` folder).
-- Efficient generation of competing phases for which there are many polymorphs?
-See SK notes from CdTe competing phases, and notes below.
-- See `Future_ToDo.md`.

 ## Defect Complexes
 - Generation (see https://github.com/SMTG-Bham/doped/issues/91, SK split vacancies additions and `Future_ToDo.md`)
 - Parsing

 ## Post-processing / analysis / plotting
+- Vertical TL / defect energy level diagram plots (as in Xinwei papers etc)
 - Better automatic defect formation energy plot colour handling (set similar colours for similar defects (types and inequivalent sites)) – and more customisable?
   - `aide` labelling of defect species in formation energy plots?
-See `labellines` package for this (as used in `pymatgen-analysis-defects` chempots plotting, and our chempot heatmap plotting)
+See `labellines` package for this (as used in our chempot heatmap plotting)
-  - Ordering of defects plotted (and thus in the legend) should be physically relevant (whether by energy, or defect type etc.)
   - Option for degeneracy-weighted ('reduced') formation energy diagrams, similar to reduced energies in SOD.
 See Slack discussion and CdTe pyscfermi notebooks.
 Would be easy to implement if auto degeneracy handling implemented.
   - Could also add an optional right-hand-side y-axis for defect concentration (for a chosen anneal temp) to our TLD plotting (e.g. `concentration_T = None`) as done for thesis, noting in docstring that this obvs doesn't account for degeneracy!
   - Separate `dist_tol` for interstitials vs (inequivalent) vacancies/substitutions?
 (See Xinwei chat) Any other options on this front?
-  - Also see Fig. 6a of the `AiiDA-defects` preprint, want plotting tools like this
+  - Also see Fig. 6a of the `AiiDA-defects` preprint, want plotting tools like this?
-- Vertical TL / defect energy level diagram plots (as in Xinwei papers etc)
 - Charge corrections for polarons; code there, just need to allow inputs of bare calculation outputs (and then can extend to allow polaron input file generation and parsing/plotting).
 Then update ``ShakeNBreak_Polaron_Workflow`` example with this too.
 - Kumagai GKFO and CC diagram corrections.
 Implemented in `pydefect` and relatively easy to port?
 - 2D corrections?
-- Can we add an option to give the `pydefect` defect-structure-info output (shown here https://kumagai-group.github.io/pydefect/tutorial.html#check-defect-structures) – seems quite useful tbf

 ## Housekeeping
 - Tutorials general structure clean-up